tytydraco/yessleep/out/Bellhaven_Woods__3Final__If_You_Remember_the_Bellhaven_Woods_Deaths_Read_This.md

 At one point, I became convinced I could hear footsteps matching ours somewhere deeper in the trees to the right of us.
 I never turned the flashlight enough to confirm it because some part of me had already decided I did not want confirmation.

 The gate finally appeared ahead through the dark and relief hit me so hard it almost made me dizzy.
 The open space beyond the woods felt impossibly huge after the claustrophobia of the trail.

-We stumbled through it onto the fire road beyond.

-I bent over with my hands against my knees trying to catch my breath.
-Iris stood beside me shaking violently, staring back toward the trail entrance.
+As I stumbled into the fire road, I bent over with my hands against my knees, trying to catch my breath.

-We waited at the gate for seven minutes before Cecile came through alone.
+I waited at the gate for seven minutes before Cecile came through alone.

 "Summer's behind me," she said.
 "She's slow but she's moving.
 She said go uphill and wait and she will be there."